sarkarj/KafkaServer-Python/README.md

     for msg in consumer:
     print (msg.key, msg.value)

 Now the consumer is listening, create a Kafka [Producer](./Untitled.ipynb) that will generate messages and publish to the Kafka server on the same topic.
-These messages will be consumed by the Kafka consumer subscribed to that topic.
+Kafka consumer will consume the messages subscribed to that topic.

     from kafka import KafkaProducer
     producer = KafkaProducer(bootstrap_servers='3.17.156.95:9092')
     for _ in range(3):
     producer.send('Topic1', key=b'RemoteSystem', value=b'Message From a Remote System')

-Check the consumer if it has received the messages sent from the producer through the Kafka service
+Check the consumer if it has received the messages sent from the producer through the Kafka service.
 <img src="./Img/ProducerConsumer.png">

-This is how a simple Kafka setup as a microservice in AWS EC2 and using Kafka-Python consumer and producer to call the service
+So this is about the Kafka-Python consumer and producer calling the Kafka microservice running in AWS EC2.